Andres-G-Gomez/InternImage_Pytorch/README.md

 # Custom InternImage Implementation

-This repository contains a custom implementation of the InternImage model, focusing on modularity and ease of investigation into architectural alternatives.
-Unlike some existing implementations that rely on specific frameworks like mmsegmentation, this implementation is built solely on PyTorch, making it more flexible and accessible for experimentation.
+This repository hosts a custom implementation of the InternImage model, designed with a focus on modularity and flexibility for investigating architectural alternatives.
+Leveraging PyTorch as its core framework, this implementation offers accessibility and ease of experimentation.
+It complements the insights provided in the article ["Navigating the InternImage Model - A Deep Dive into its Encoder and Revolutionary DCNv3 Operator"](https://andres-g-gomez.github.io/projects/5_project/) by Andres G. Gomez, offering practical exploration opportunities beyond theoretical discussions.
+For reference, the original InternImage repository can be found [here](https://github.com/OpenGVLab/InternImage).

 ## Contents